 Manage GCP Compute Image IAM Policies

-The gcp:compute/imageIamPolicy:ImageIamPolicy resource, part of the Pulumi GCP provider, manages IAM policies for Compute Engine images, controlling who can view, use, or manage custom VM images.
-This guide focuses on four capabilities: authoritative policy replacement (ImageIamPolicy), role-level member binding (ImageIamBinding), individual member grants (ImageIamMember), and time-based access with IAM Conditions.
+The gcp:compute/imageIamPolicy:ImageIamPolicy resource, part of the Pulumi GCP provider, manages IAM access control for Compute Engine images.
+It determines which users and service accounts can use images to create instances.
+This guide focuses on four capabilities: authoritative policy replacement (ImageIamPolicy), role-level member management (ImageIamBinding), individual member grants (ImageIamMember), and time-based access with IAM Conditions.

 Replace the entire IAM policy for an image

-When you need complete control over image access, you can set the entire IAM policy at once, replacing any existing permissions.
+When you need complete control over image access, ImageIamPolicy replaces the entire IAM policy with your configuration.

 import * as pulumi from "@pulumi/pulumi";